MA in Sociology - Intercultural mediation

 However the University of Wroclaw does not cover the costs of the tuition fees.
 So if you wish to get a scholaship covering tuition fee you need to find a sponsor.
 For example you can check scholarship opportunities listed by the Go-Poland portal.

-Currently the citizens of Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Montenegro, Georgia, Kazakhstan, Kosovo, North Macedonia, Moldova, Serbia, Ukraine and Uzbekistan, who would like to study Sociology - Intercultural Mediation can apply (till 21 June 2021) for the Banach Scholarship Programme founded by the Polish National Agency for Academic Exchange.
+The citizens of Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Montenegro, Georgia, Kazakhstan, Kosovo, North Macedonia, Moldova, Serbia, Ukraine and Uzbekistan, who would like to study Sociology - Intercultural Mediation could apply in the 2021/2022 academic year for the Banach Scholarship Programme founded by the Polish National Agency for Academic Exchange.
+Please check the scholarship website for new opportunitites.

 Life in Wrocław